DreamOfTheRedChamber/leetcode/README.md

 * I am used to good words.
 When interviewer doubts/challenges me, I become kind of sad.
 Always stay in calm and smiles.
 * Give myself a little break between interviews.
 Either sit down or drink some beverages.
 * When interviewers keep interrupting me, do not be nervous.
 They are trying to help me!!!
 Always stay in calm and take their hints.
 No matter whether I could finish my current solution.
 Communication is the most important thing.
+* Preparing interview: What really matters is how many times you practice the leetcode problem, rather than how long you spend during a single practice round.

 #### Whiteboard coding pros and cons
 * Pros